Connect with us

 Steps to Master a Homemade Barbecue Sauce Recipe

-Now, let’s get to the good part.
-Follow these five steps, and you’ll have a killer sauce ready fast.
-Here’s how to do it.
+Now, let’s get down to the nitty-gritty.
+Follow these five steps, and you’ll have a sauce that’ll knock your boots off quick-like.
+Here’s the rundown.

 Step 1: Combine the Ingredients for Your Sauce